 Standard pavement design practice considers a design life of a 20-year period.
 Design inputs typically require subgrade soil conditions, pavement section layer material characteristics, and anticipated loading (aircraft fleet mix) for the design-life period.
-Based on the review of the historic airfield pavement construction, Figure 3.1.2 summarizes the average age of the pavement sections since any major construction activity has occurred during the PCI Survey inspection.
+Based on the review of the historic airfield pavement construction, Figure 3.1.2 summarizes the average age of the pavement sections at the time of the PCI survey inspection.
+Age is determined to be the number of years since any major construction activity has occurred.
 This is intended to be a rough estimate based on interpretation of the limited data available at the time of report.